Higher-Order Transformers With Kronecker-Structured Attention: Datasets Details

+\paragraph{Multispectral Image Segmentation} The convolution encoder is implemented as a single-layer 2D convolution with a kernel size and stride equal to patch size.
+The output of the Transformer is directly fed to the final MLP classifier without pooling.
+We conduct classification experiments by training models on each dataset.
+We follow the official split of training/validation/test sets.
+The model weights from the epoch with the highest ACC score on the validation set are selected for comparison on the test set. }

-We fixed the feature map function in the linear attention to \textit{SMReg} from Performer \cite{choromanski} for all our models, as it was shown to be the most stable, fast converging and expressive by the authors. \endgroup All the experiments are implemented in PyTorch and conducted on a single NVIDIA A100 GPU.
+All the experiments are implemented in PyTorch and conducted on a single NVIDIA A100 GPU with 80 GB of memory, x86\_64 CPU with 6 cores and 64GB of RAM.
 We utilize ADAM \citep{adam} with an initial learning rate of $2\times 10^{-4}$ and L2 loss for the timeseries forecasting task and cross-entropy loss for the medical image classification task.
-The batch size is uniformly set to 32 and the number of training epochs is fixed to 100.
+Our experiments show that using weight decay is crucial for avoiding overfitting in most cases.
+The batch size is uniformly set to 32, and the number of training epochs is fixed to 100.
 We conduct hyperparameter tuning based on the search space shown in Table \ref{tab:hyperparams}.